Note

 Loading data from path: /home/runner/work/spikewrap/spikewrap/spikewrap/examples/example_tiny_data/spikeglx/rawdata/sub-001/ses-001/ephys/run-001_g0_imec0

-Due to the magic of SpikeInterface, all data loading is ‘lazy’ and will be very fast.
+Due to the magic of SpikeInterface, data loading and most preprocessing functions are ‘lazy’ and will be very fast.
 Note that nothing is written to disk at this stage.

 We can inspect the detected run names with: